scinftist/EIP-draft_ERC721FancyMint/EIP-draft_ERC721FancyMint.md

 [Test case 1 on OpenSea with 5000 tokens](https://testnets.opensea.io/collection/fancy-first-try)

-some of the tokens has been listed for sale for testing but this test case includes 6000 token but opensea fails to show some tokens (`tokenId` 5000 to 5999), i think it's due to bad imlementaion of `EIP-2309`, I'm getting in touch with them, and i wish to hear about your toughts on this matter.
+some of the tokens has been listed for sale for testing but this test case includes 6000 token but opensea fails to show some tokens (`tokenId` 5000 to 5999), i think it's due to bad implementation of `EIP-2309`, I'm getting in touch with them, and I wish to hear about your thoughts on this matter.

 see [EIP-2309 examples](https://eips.ethereum.org/EIPS/eip-2309)

-> "Batch token creation:<br> emit ConsecutiveTransfer(1, 100000, address(0), toAddress);"
+> "Batch token creation:<br> emit ConsecutiveTransfer(1, 100000, address(0), to Address);"

 [Test Case 2 on goerli testnet with 6000 tokens](https://goerli.etherscan.io/address/0x39095ebb95f3576f522a16fba4a21c2c109f4e98)